EVOLYSSE™: Why Next-Generation Dermal Fillers Matter for Your Medical Practice

 - Gentle molding immediately after placement, within the manufacturer’s recommended time window.

-These are professional observations consistent with approved labeling and do not replace formal hands-on training.
+These are professional observations consistent with FDA-approved labeling and Instructions for Use (IFU) and do not replace formal hands-on training.
 Evolus® provides injector education materials and emphasizes that outcomes depend on anatomy, technique, and experience.

 Patient communication and expectation setting